-Joan Quinlan is the Executive Director of the MGH Center for Community Health Improvement.
+Joan Quinlan is the Executive Director of the MGH Center for Community Health Improvement (CCHI).
 Prior to joining MGH in 1995, Joan was the administrative director of the Boston Health Care for the Homeless Program (1990-1995) and the Advisor on Women’s Issues to Massachusetts Governor Michael S. Dukakis (1983-1987), where she worked on issues of concern to low-income women, such as child care and teen pregnancy.
 She holds a BA in English literature from Boston College, and a Masters in Public Administration from the Kennedy School of Government at Harvard University.

-Kitty Bowman is the Director of Revere CARES, a nationally-recognized Healthy Communities Coalition and a program of the MGH Center for Community Health Improvement.
+Kitty Bowman is the Director of Revere CARES, a nationally-recognized Healthy Communities Coalition as well as a CCHI program.
 Prior to joining MGH in 1997, Kitty was the outreach manager for Joseph Smith Community Health Center (1994-1996) and a Boston School Committee member (1988-92), where she led efforts to adopt the first HIV/AIDS curriculum and establish the first school based-health centers in Boston.
 She holds a BA in Psychology from Boston State and a Masters in Education from Harvard Graduate School of Education.

-Christy Egun is the Director of Boston Partnerships for the Center for Community Health Improvement.
+Christy Egun is the Director of Boston Partnerships for CCHI.
 She has led the transformation of CCHI’s Boston student initiative over the last three years.
 She develops and maintains relationships with key constituents including Boston Public School officials/leadership, the Boston Private Industry Council and Mass General leadership.
-Christy previously worked at Big Brothers Big Sisters of Massachusetts Bay doing marketing and volunteer recruitment.
+Christy previously worked for Big Brothers Big Sisters of Massachusetts Bay driving marketing and volunteer recruitment.
 Earlier in her career, she was an academic advisor in the University of Minnesota’s Upward Bound Program, helping to direct the academic performance of low-income, first generation, college-bound high school students to post-secondary success.
 She received her Master’s degree from Emerson College.

-Danelle Marable is the Director for Evaluation at the MGH Center for Community Health Improvement.
-She has evaluated several community-based programs employing the techniques of Community-Based Participatory Research.
-Her work is focused on adolescent risk and protective factors, specifically relating to drug use and violence, refugee and immigrant health, maternal and child health, and healthy eating and active living.
+Danelle Marable is the Director for Evaluation at CCHI, where she applies the techniques of Community-Based Participatory Research tp evaulate community-based programs.
+Her work is focused on adolescent risk and protective factors, specifically relating to drug use and violence, refugee and immigrant health, maternal, paternal and child health, and healthy eating and active living.
 Danelle received her B.A in Anthropology from the University of Central Florida and her M.A in Applied Social Research from West Virginia University.

-Susan Leahy is the Communication Manager of the MGH Center for Community Health Improvement.
-She brings greater public awareness to the Center's work in Boston, Chelsea and Revere.
-Prior to joining MGH, Susan was the Senior Director of Public Relations for Blue Cross Blue Shield of Massachusetts.
+Susan Leahy is the Communication Manager for CCHI and has helped elevate public awareness of the Center's work in Boston, Chelsea and Revere.
+Prior to joining Mass General, Susan was the Senior Director of Public Relations for Blue Cross Blue Shield of Massachusetts.
 She received her B.A. in Journalism from the University of North Carolina at Chapel Hill and her Master of Science in Public Affairs degree from the University of Massachusetts at Boston.